helvm/helma/docs/README.md

 # Welcome to 🔧 🎨 HelMA
-🔧 🎨 **HelMA** - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell
+**🔧 🎨 HelMA** - Heavenly Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell and it is first part of [HelVM](http://helvm.online/) project.

 **🧑‍🔧 🧑‍🎨 HAMAMAL** - Holistic Actual Minimalist Automatic Mechanical Languages is a kind of [Low-level] [First-generation] [Code] for Esoteric Languages.